 The stripper walks into the dressing room with just a bag.
 I walked in with all my gear, microphone, speakers and stage costume.
-She did a 5 minute act then taxi to her next gig.
-She did 4 clubs in a morning.
+She did a five-minute act then taxi to her next gig.
+She did four clubs in a morning.
 Not bad work but I couldn’t do it.
 I’ll stick to singing.

 They held the auditions in the Theatre Royal on Drury Lane in London.
 They liked me and took me on.
 I toured all over the UK with ENSA.
 I was earning £7 per week and that was damn good money.
 Top act’s and names were getting £10 per week.
 It was a long time ago, I’m 95 now.

 A pianist joined us, he had a car.
-He charged us 1 and sixpence each for petrol.
-I also had to pay a babysitter 7 and six a time.
+He charged us one and sixpence each for petrol.
+I also had to pay a babysitter seven and six a time.
 The first working man’s club I ever played was Windy Nook and we earned £1 each, there were seven of us.

 Money was coming through the clubs then, so concert chairman would only deal with agency’s.
 Which was great for me.
 No running around telephone boxes, made it much easier and as I was solo the money was much better.

 You had to put him on in the first half because by the second he had too many drinks and would insult the audience.
 In Newcastle I also performed on stage at the Mayfair.

-That was recorded in 1980 over the river Tyne in Impulse Studio, Wallsend.
+That was recorded in 1980 over the River Tyne in Impulse Studio, Wallsend.
 Corrinne Wilde had written a song about Bobby Thompson and she knew I could write, so I added a chorus.
 It was a lovely thing to do.

 Helen starts singing the chorus…..

-You’re the Geordie lad for me
+Bobby T, Bobby T, you’re the Geordie lad for me

 With yer ganzie hangin’ doon below yer knees,

 You’re as Geordie as the Tyne, and for the sake of Auld Lang Syne,

 We’ll tell the world we love you, Bobby T.

 I was in a lot of productions including Emmerdale, that was in 1993, also children’s television and the latest Comedy Playhouse.
 I also played somebody’s wife in Spender written by Jimmy Nail.
 It was a nice part and I get paid repeats on some of them.

-Yes Janet Plater, she represents a lot of actor’s in the North East.
+Yes Janet Plater, she represents a lot of actors in the North East.
 The original fee for Spender was very good I remember.
 The last job I did for Janet was a Tesco advert.

-I’ve worked on a number plays at The Customs House where Ray Spencer is now Director and an MBE.
-I got to know Ray in the 80’s when he was looking for a partner to work alongside him putting on some Geordie entertainment.
+I’ve worked on a number of plays at The Customs House where Ray Spencer is now Director and an MBE.
+I got to know Ray in the ’80s when he was looking for a partner to work alongside him putting on some Geordie entertainment.
 Somebody recommended me and we worked together for a long time.

-The writer Tom Kelly put me in a few shows and that got me and the same team work on ‘Dirty Dusting’ written by Ed Waugh and Trevor Wood.
+The writer Tom Kelly put me in a few shows and that got me and the same team work on Dirty Dusting written by Ed Waugh and Trevor Wood.
 That was very popular, we did it in about 2002.
 The show still sell’s today in different countries.